demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/DiggC-CruiserImproved/README.md

 - \[Client\] Fix being abandoned when standing on or sitting in a magneted Cruiser while the ship is taking off.
 - \[Client\] Fix ship magnet attaching the Cruiser in the wrong position or rotation (will not stick frontfirst into the ship)
 - \[Client\] Fix weedkiller being able to shrink the Cruiser's bounding box.
+- \[Client\] Fix items dropping through the Cruiser when standing in the back.
+- \[Client\] Fix some parts of the Cruiser like the driver seat and exhaust smoke remaining after destruction.
+- \[Client\] Fix items being unscannable when placed in the Cruiser.

 ### Feedback